We start, buy, and invest in wonderful internet businesses.

 We aren't your typical buyer.
 We won't try to flip your business in 3-5 years.
 We won't mess with your team and culture.
 We won't lock you into golden handcuffs or push complex deal terms.
 We won't ruin your life with months of unnecessary due diligence.
 We won't renegotiate and grind you on terms.
 We'll make an offer within 7 days and close in 30.
 We keep things dead simple.

-We started Tiny to create the buyer we wished we could sell to.
+We started Tiny to create the buyer we wish we could have sold to.
 Here's a post we wrote about it.

 You've scaled your business with real customers and revenue.
 It's profitable ($500k+), but you're burnt out and don't know how to take it to the next level or want to do something new.